Here are 5 dumb things you’ll stop saying to your clients, and in turn avoid making the same mistakes others have made.

 Odd as it may seem, some of the best mistakes are those made by others – especially if you can learn from those mistakes and prevent making them yourself.

 “I’m sorry I was late with your job.
-I was working on another customer’s order.”
+I was working on another client’s order.”

 You might as well say “You’re not important to me.”